vegaprotocol/documentation/docs/concepts/vega-chain.md

 ### How consensus validators are chosen
 Consensus validators are chosen based on a range of variables, including the validator scores, and the number of available slots.
 If there are no empty slots, at most one validator can be changed per epoch.

-If a standby validator has a better overall performance than an existing consensus validator, then a standby validator can be promoted to replace a consensus validator.
+If a standby validator has a better validator score (which includes performance score and stake) than an existing consensus validator, then a standby validator can be promoted to replace a consensus validator.

 ## Standby validators
-Standby (also called ersatz) validators do not contribute to the chain, but are set up to join the consensus validator set if an existing validator drops off.
+Standby (also called ersatz) validators do not contribute to the chain, but are set up to join the consensus validator set if there are free slots for consensus validators, such as if one drops off or more slots are made available.
 As they don’t participate in consensus, they don’t need to be registered with a multisig contract.

-As with the consensus validators, standby validators are defined based on how much self-stake and nominated stake they have.
+As with the consensus validators, standby validators need to have a certain amount of self-stake and nominated stake.

 Standby validators, and the tokenholders who stake them, receive a share of rewards.
-The rewards for standby validators are calculated and penalised in the same way as consensus validators, except scaled down.
+The rewards for standby validators are calculated and penalised in the same way as consensus validators, except scaled down based on the stake they have.
 How much they are scaled is based on the network parameter `network.validators.ersatz.rewardFactor`.

 :::info
 The network is set to not allow any standby validators for alpha mainnet, and the number of validators will be increased via governance as early alpha mainnet progresses.